unicef/giga-meter-backend/utility/school-master-seeder/README.md

 - SOURCE_API_TOKEN: Token for authenticating requests to the source API.
 Replace with your actual token.
 - SOURCE_API_SKIP_PARAM: The query parameter used for pagination in the source API, indicating which page of results to fetch.
 - SOURCE_API_LIMIT_PARAM: The query parameter for specifying the maximum number of results to return in a single API request.
-- SOURCE_API_SKIP_DEFAULT_VALUE: The default value for the pagination parameter (usually starts at 1).
+- SOURCE_API_SKIP_DEFAULT_VALUE: The default value for the pagination parameter (usually starts at 0 but you can update according to the source API logic)
 - SOURCE_API_LIMIT_DEFAULT_VALUE: The default number of results to return per request (can be adjusted based on API limits).
 - SOURCE_LOOKUP_FIELDS: List of fields used to match records from the source data, enabling lookup operations.
 - DESTINATION_TABLE: The name of the table in the database where data will be stored.